 To Store

-- You can keep the leftovers in the refrigerator for up to 3–4 days.
+- You can keep the leftovers in an airtight container and store in the refrigerator for up to 3–4 days or in the freezer for 2–3 months.

 Nutrition

-Editor’s Note: This post was originally published on Aug 31, 2011.
-The post has been updated with new images and a new video on June 28, 2021, and republished with updated content on June 20, 2023.
+Editor’s Note: This post was originally published on August 31, 2011.
+It was updated with new images on June 28, 2021, and republished with more helpful information and a new video on April 12, 2024.

 Hi!
 I’ve been making a similar version of Japanese potato salad (my Mom’s recipe) for years.
 I started using the instant pot to cook the potatoes & carrots and also to boil the eggs, and it makes things SO much easier.
 I just put the potato and carrot chunks in a steamer basket, add 1c water, and cook at high pressure for 5 minutes, then let the pressure drop naturally.
 I boil the eggs by placing cold eggs point down on an egg trivet, add 1c water, and cook for high pressure for 5 minutes.
 I then let the pressure release for 5 minutes, then place in an ice bath for 5 minutes.
 Works perfectly every time, so I thought I would share <3